-In California, a parole violation hearing is a legal proceeding that parolees attend to determine whether they are in violation of the terms and conditions of their parole.
-If the court finds a violation and revokes probation, the person can be sent back to state prison for up to one year.
-The hearing is sometimes referred to as a parole revocation hearing.
+In California, a parole violation hearing is a legal proceeding to determine whether you violated the terms and conditions of your parole.
+If so, you can be sent back to state prison for up to one year.
+The hearing is also referred to as a parole revocation hearing.

 During a revocation hearing, a commissioner or parole board decides: